-- Analyse hospital purchases, assess which products can be substituted, and modify food purchasing and menus to gradually move towards fresh, local, and organic food
+- Analyse hospital purchases assessing which products can be substituted, to gradually move towards more fresh, local, and organic food

-- Find and activate the network of local and organic farmers
+- Identify and engage with a network of local and organic farmers

-- Evaluate progress and transfer the model to other institutions in France and Europe
+- Evaluate progress and identify opportunities to scale-up initiatives to other institutions across France and Europe

-The starting point of the project is the lack of information and data about food purchasing and food waste in the healthcare sector.
-There is little information available about the costs or benefits of transitioning towards a circular economy – what we know, however, is that the European healthcare has massive purchasing power – the sector accounts for approximately 8% of workforce and 10% of the GDP (gross domestic product) in Europe.
+A starting point of the MECAHF project is the lack of available information and data about food procurement and food waste specifically within the healthcare sector.
+There is little information available about the costs or benefits of transitioning towards a circular economy – what we know, however, is that the European healthcare has massive purchasing power – the sector accounts for approximately 8% of workforce and 10% of the GDP in Europe.